 Pix4Dreact Compatible Aircraft and Sensors

-A few aircraft that are well suited to providing images for Pix4Dreact processing are: Phantom 4 RTK and Phantom 4 Pro, the Mavic 2 Enterprise Dual (RGB only) and Mavic 2 Pro, the Inspire 2 and Inspire 1 V2, the Matrice 200 series drones, and the Matrice 600.
-It should be noted that with the Inspire and Matrice models, the compatibility of the images is dependent on an RGB sensor.
+A few aircrafts that are well suited to providing images for Pix4Dreact processing are: Phantom 4 RTK and Phantom 4 Pro, the Mavic 2 Enterprise Dual (RGB only) and Mavic 2 Advanced, the Matrice 300 series drones, and the Matrice 600.
+It should be noted that with the Matrice models, the compatibility of the images is dependent on an RGB sensor.

 The following sensors from DJI are compatible with Pix4Dreact software: Zenmuse X3, Zenmuse X4S, and Zenmuse X5S.
 Multispectral and thermal sensors such as the Zenmuse XT are not compatible.